Substance Abuse and Addiction in Air Force Personnel

 Substance use within the Air Force has significant repercussions on unit cohesion and operational readiness.
 Research from the RAND Corporation highlights the critical role of unit cohesion in military effectiveness, with programs like UNITE aiming to bolster this through participation in Force Support Squadron Programs.
 Conversely, substance use can erode these efforts, leading to staffing gaps, reduced morale, and a weakened state of readiness.

-Substance use is not an isolated issue; it affects entire units.
 According to a Congressional Research Service report, substance use can result in lost duty days, disrupt unit cohesion, and perpetuate a stigma around mental health.
 The Department of Defense has acknowledged substance use as a significant cause of lost duty days, second only to service member illnesses and injuries.

 Alcohol use, in particular, has been identified as a public health crisis for the military, with negative impacts on health and readiness.
 Policies are in place to discourage alcohol and drug misuse, but the prevalence of such behaviors remains a concern.
 The National Center for Biotechnology Information underscores the military’s stringent policies against drug use.
 Yet, the existence of substance use disorders (SUDs) indicates a need for more effective prevention and intervention strategies.